smopen/sigcpp/_posts/2020-04-18-avoid-using-std-endl-to-insert-line-breaks.md

 Even when flushing is required, endeavor to use the [`flush`](https://en.cppreference.com/w/cpp/io/basic_ostream/flush) member function to make flushing apparent and to potentially improve performance as shown in the code example below.
 Obviously, the call to `flush` in function `useStream` is pointless if the output stream is `std::cout` or a string stream, but that call is made only once and thus may be acceptable.
-(In fact, flushing is unnecessary for any kind of stream because the stream is flushed when it is closed.)
+(In fact, flushing is unnecessary for any kind of stream because the stream is automatically flushed when it is closed.)

 ```cpp
 #include <iostream>